 Some of the buildings were reconstructed afterwards, with it the Reichstag, the Berlin Parliament.
 On top of it was built a glass dome, which gives you a 360 view over the German Capital.
 This is today called the Tiergarten.

-We were amazed by the impressive structure, and consider it a must-do activity to do in Berlin.
-The visit to the Reichstag Dome is completely free, which is an add on motivation to visit this place.
-We recommend booking your visit in advance, the slots go quickly and you should plan your visit in advance of 2 weeks at least.
+We were amazed by the impressive structure and consider it a must-do activity to do in Berlin.
+The visit to the Reichstag Dome is completely free, which is an add-on motivation to visit this place.
+We recommend booking your visit in advance, the slots go quickly, and you should plan your visit in advance 2 weeks at least.

 How to reserve a timeslot to visit the Reichstag in Berlin

 If you are willing to go on a Cultural itinerary of Berlin, you should take time to visit The Museum Island.
-This unique space in the hearth of Berlin is impressive, will leave you breathless by the magnificent buildings and the concentrate of culture in such a small portion.
+This unique space in the heart of Berlin is impressive, will leave you breathless by the magnificent buildings and the concentration of culture in such a small portion.

 The Museum Island of Berlin is a unique ensemble of five museum on Spree Island.
 The Area is included in the incredible district of Mitte in Berlin.
 The complex has been listed by UNESCO as a World Heritage Site.